Barrels & Beards festival showcases the excellence of unpretentious wine

 With the event returning to Barton Vineyards, event organizer Wilmari Geyer, who is married to Barton winemaker PJ, says the establishment is delighted to host the annual Bot River Barrel & Beards festival again.
 “After last year’s phenomenal success, we cannot wait to welcome back our friends and see what the beardy winemakers have up their sleeves to entertain everyone!
 Along with the dinner and show, we are also excited to treat a cool crowd to a barrel tasting of our young and old wines to get a true taste of us Botriverians from vineyard to glass.”

 Bot River lies a mere one hour’s drive up the N2 highway from Cape Town.
 A divine country getaway, the region has long been known for its wine pioneers and mavericks.
 There are 13 wine farms, most of them family-owned and run, producing world class wines.
 Often mistakenly under estimated, Bot River is also renowned for its conservation initiatives.

 “Bot River is not just a one night stand dorpie so why not make a weekend of it and come on over on Friday already to join us locals for a few cold ones on the stoep,” quips Kobie Viljoen, Chairperson of the Bot River Vineyards Association.

-Random Hat Communications
+Issued by Random Hat Communications